CLAN Feed

 Using qualitative social research, I sought to find out to what extent involvement in developing Local Place Plans, introduced by the Planning (Scotland) Act 2019, built capacity for community ownership, focussing on the case study area of Berwickshire.
 In practice this involved interviewing people at the “coal-face” of community-led planning, such as those actively involved in community councils or development trusts.
 The research was completely independent and not commissioned by any of the organisations mentioned in the paper.

-I have chosen this blog-style reflection to introduce key sections of the dissertation, from the perspective of my role as a community development practitioner covering the same area where I was carrying out the research.
-This has enabled me to weave in some insights from my work role to the findings.
+In early 2024, I wrote the following blog-style reflection to introduce key sections of the dissertation, from the perspective of my role at the time as a community development practitioner covering the same area where I was carrying out the research.
+This has enabled me to weave in some insights from my work role to the findings and frame what could be a challenging read for some in a constructive way.

 I work for a “Third Sector Interface” or TSI.
 We are a link between the state and 3rd sector, a voice for local community groups to the local authority, and part of our role is to improve collaboration between the two.
 The TSI supported me in this research as part of my continuous professional development, but had no influence over the findings.